 The computer program for the microcontroller 16 may also include a schedule for the display of varying background views upon which the program schedule information is overlaid either partially or in a full screen display.
 The background views may be stored as bit maps in memory or in another storage medium, such as an optical storage device.
 For example, the microcontroller 16 may be programmed to issue a command to the VDG every morning at 6:00 AM to display a sunrise in the background.
-The background may then be changed accordingly throughout the day to, for example, a blue sky or a nighttime view.
-It also may vary, e.g., by time of day, day of week, month, year or season.
+The background may then be changed accordingly throughout the day to, for example, a blue sky or a nighttime view, as shown in FIG. 43A.
+It also may vary, e.g., by time of day, day of week, month, year or season, as in the autumn scene shown in FIG. 43B.
 The mood background also could change depending on the particular category of programming that the user is watching or to which selected schedule information pertains.
-The mood background also may be adapted to 10 display scenes that reflect the particular viewing area in which the user is situated, like the Rocky Mountains, or Mt.
+The mood background also may be adapted to display scenes that reflect the particular viewing area in which the user is situated, like the Rocky Mountains, or Mt.
 Rainier, etc. It also may be possible to display standard scenes, such as an ocean or forest scene.
-Moreover, the audio background also could be adjusted to relate to the particular 15 mood background then being displayed.
+Moreover, the audio background also could be adjusted to relate to the particular mood background then being displayed.
 In addition, different background views may be used for holidays and special events, such as Christmas, Fourth of July, Superbowl Sunday, etc. The purpose of the background views is to help ease the monotony of viewing program listings.
-The micro- 20 controller 16 could be adapted automatically to coordinate the display of the mood background.
-The user also could be given the ability to choose from among various mood background displays by adapting the microcontroller to display an appropriate mood option menu that lists the mood 25 background options available to the user and allows the user to select one or more by manipulating the selection cursor.
-Access to such a mood option menu could be achieved by supplying an appropriate identifier, textual or visual, in an appropriate menu of the system, such as the LOCATOR or 30 extracted from the program services billing system.
-SETUP screen.
+The microcontroller 16 could be adapted automatically to coordinate the display of the mood background.
+The user also could be given the ability to choose from among various mood background displays by adapting the microcontroller to display an appropriate mood option menu that lists the mood background options available to the user and allows the user to select one or more by manipulating the selection cursor.
+Access to such a mood option menu could be achieved by supplying an appropriate identifier, textual or visual, in an appropriate menu of the system, such as the LOCATOR or SETUP screen.

-Additionally, the electronic program guide could be configured to store a unique digital identifier for each program along with its schedule information and later use the identifier-e.g., by transmitting it-to indicate to a record- 35 star button while the cursor is highlighting the program "48 ing or storage device, such as a video recorder, that the user wishes to record the program.
+Additionally, the electronic program guide could be conalong with its schedule information and later use the identifier-e.g., by transmitting it-to indicate to a recording or storage device, such as a video recorder, that the user wishes to record the program.
 The program guide could also use the identifier to automatically control operation of the video recorder.
 The electronic program guide could also be configured to use other stored schedule information for this purpose.